-- (iv) Auditory startle test.
-An auditory startle habituation test should be performed on the offspring around the time of weaning and around day 60.
-Day of testing should be counterbalanced across treated and control groups.
+(iv) Auditory startle test.
+An auditory startle habituation test should be performed on the offspring on day-22 and -60 ± 2 .
 Details on the conduct of this testing may be obtained under paragraph (f)(1) of this guideline.
 In performing the auditory startle task, the mean response amplitude on each block of 10 trials (5 blocks of 10 trials per session on each day of testing) should be made.
 While use of prepulse inhibition is not a requirement, it is highly recommended.
-Details on the conduct of this test may be obtained in paragraph (f)(10) of this guideline - (v) Learning and memory tests.
-A test of associative learning and memory should be conducted around the time of weaning and around day 60.
-Day of testing should be counterbalanced across treated and control groups.
+Details on the conduct of this test may be obtained in paragraph (f)(10) of this guideline

+(v) Learning and memory tests.
+A test of associative learning and memory should be conducted around the time of weaning (postnatal-day-21 to day-24) and at adulthood (postnatal-day- 60 ± 2).
 The same or separate tests may be used at these two stages of development.
 Some flexibility is allowed in the choice of tests for learning and memory in weanling and adult rats.
-However, the tests must be designed to fulfill two criteria.
+However, the tests must be designed so as to fulfill two criteria.
 First, learning must be assessed either as a change across several repeated learning trials or sessions, or, in tests involving a single trial, with reference to a condition that controls for nonassociative effects of the training experience.
-Second, the tests should include some measure of memory (short-term or long-term) in addition to original learning (acquisition).
-If the tests of learning and memory reveal an effect of the test compound, it may be in the best interest of the sponsor to conduct additional tests to rule out alternative interpretations based on alterations in sensory, motivational, and/or motor capacities.
+Second, the tests should include some measure of memory (short-term or long-term) in addition to original learning (acquisition), but note that this measure of memory cannot be reported in the absence of a measure of acquisition obtained from the same test.
+If the tests of learning and memory reveals an effect of the test compound, it may be in the best interest of the sponsor to conduct additional tests to rule out alternative interpretations based on alterations in sensory, motivational, and/or motor capacities.
 In addition to the above two criteria, it is recommended that the test of learning and memory be chosen on the basis of its demonstrated sensitivity to the class of compound under investigation, if such information is available in the literature.
 In the absence of such information, examples of tests that could be made to meet the above criteria include: Delayed-matching-to-position, as described for the adult rat (see paragraph (f)(3) of this guideline) and for the infant rat (see paragraph (f)(9) of this guideline); olfactory conditioning, as described in paragraph (f)(13) of this guideline; and acquisition and retention of schedule-controlled behavior (see paragraphs (f)(4) and (f)(5) of this guideline).
 Additional tests for weanling rats are described under paragraphs (f)(20) and (f)(12) of this guideline, and for adult rats under paragraph (f)(16) of this guideline.